DMPR-dev/gutenberg-editor-block-elements-library/README.md

 # Gutenberg Block Elements Library
-Simple library of classes for simpler block creation
+Simple library of classes for simpler block creation.

 # Capabilities
  - <a href="#usage-text-input">Input: TEXT </a>